jonwalstedt/vigorjs.componentmanager/public/docs/component-areas.md

 ### <a name="component-areas"></a> Component Areas

 Component areas are the DOM elements where instances of components will be placed.
-The component areas can be any element but they have to have a class that matches the class defined in your instanceDefinitions targetName property plus the targetPrefix ex. **'component-area--main'** where **'component-area'** is the default prefix.
+The component areas can be any element but they have to have a class that matches the class defined in your instanceDefinitions targetName property plus the targetPrefix ex. `component-area--main` where `component-area` is the default prefix.

 The prefix can be changed to anything you like by setting the targetPrefix property on the [settings object](#settings) to the string you would like to use as a prefix.